nickinack/nickinack.github.io/about.md

 permalink: /about/
 ---

 I am <b>Karthik Viswanathan</b>.
 I am an undergraduate student at IIIT-Hyderabad.
 I am currently enrolled in the dual degree in Computer Science with a specialization in Computational Sciences.
-I hope to specialize in the field of Neuroscience and Computer Vision.
+My resume can be viewed <a href="data/nickinack.pdf">here</a>.

 ### Research